A Guide to Intellectual Property

 While copyright and design rights are automatic, there are some types of IP where you need to register for more protection.
 Intellectual property is protected by law with four main types of IP protection, Patents, Trade Marks, Copyrights, and Designs.

 Patents can protect a new invention such as a machine or tool and how it works.
+They may cover products and processes.
 Businesses can only get a patent if the invention is something that can be made or used, is new, and is not a modification to something that already exists.
+A patent must be registered.
+There are international agreements and EU rules relating to the recognition of patents registered in other countries .

-Trade marks allow businesses to protect brand identities such as words, images, and slogans as this is how your business is recognised in the marketplace.
+Trademarks allow businesses to protect brand identities such as words, images, and slogans as this is how your business is recognised in the marketplace.
 A trade mark does not mean you own a particular word or phrase, rather you own the rights to how that word or phrase is used with respect to specific goods or services.
+Registering a trade mark gives significant protection against its use by others.
+There are international agreements and EU rules on the recognition of trade marks registered in other countries .

-Copyrights stop people from using your work without permission or claiming it as their own.
-Copyright laws safeguard writing and literary works, art, photography, films, TV, music, web content, and sound recordings.
+Copyright stops people from using your work without permission or claiming it as their own.
+Copyright laws safeguard original writing and literary works, art, photography, films, TV, music, web content, and sound recordings.
 For small businesses, copyright applies to web pages you create or original photography.
 It’s worth noting that you can't claim copyright on slogans and names, but these can sometimes be trademarked as mentioned above.

-You can choose to mark your work with a copyright symbol that includes your name and the year it was created, but your work will be protected under copyright law regardless of whether you do this with protection beginning as soon as your work is created.
+It is not necessary to register copyright.
+Protection begins when an original work is created.
+You can choose to mark your work with a copyright symbol that includes your name and the year it was created, but an original work will be protected under copyright law regardless of whether you do this.

 What is design?